Dating for millennials is getting harder for one reason: abundance.

 Have you ever heard the saying “the rich are getting richer and the poor, poorer?”

-What used to be the “middle class” not only lost value, but simultaneously raised its standards.
+A lot of people in the “middle class” not only lost value, but simultaneously raised its standards.

 It’s the economic equivalent of earning less money while spending more – aka borrowing.